What we VALUE

 …in an Eggshell

-Whether you are a backyard hen owner, a Mother Clucker (aka Hen Parent), a volunteer (we are all volunteers around this coop, no paid peeps!!), a Hen Hero or a voyeur hen lover (that can’t keep hens at home but love ‘em just the same), we are so happy you have found us.
+Whether you are a backyard hen owner, a Mother Clucker (aka Hen Parent), a volunteer (we are all volunteers around this coop, no paid peeps!!), a Hen Hero (regular donor) or a voyeur hen lover (that can’t keep hens at home but love ‘em just the same), we are so happy you have found us.

 We ADVOCATE for all chooks in Australia.
 Chooks are roosters (or cockerels when they are young) or hens (pullets when they are young).
 We know we can improve our standards of how we treat our chooks.
-We want to inspire change for chook welfare and every family that make the decision to adopt some hens, make this possible.
+We want to inspire change for chook welfare and every family that makes the decision to adopt some hens, make this possible.

 We are feeling like a pig in mud; a hen catching a worm, a dog chasing a stick, a cat ignoring you again, a cow chewing her cud or a horse scratching his bum on a post (had to bring in all the animal volunteers we have here at the sanctuary!), speaking of which, meet the Flock below. . .